 Least privilege strategy: No one has the keys to the kingdom.

 Keep Spinnaker configuration files in source control while protecting secrets with a 3rd party secret store- HashiCorp Vault, AWS KMS/ Key Store, or Azure Key Vault.

-Dynamic policy enables easy management of current and future compliance requirements.
-ISD gives DevSecOps teams the freedom and flexibility to tie policy and control into the rapidly changing IT services.
+The Dynamic policy feature enables managers to simplify compliance requirements, both ongoing and upcoming.
+Thus, with ISD, DevSecOps teams gain the freedom and flexibility to tie policy and control into the rapidly changing IT services.

-Instant visibility with correlated app visibility helps drive better decisions about app deployment, with rich insights and visibility into hidden relationships of Metrics, API Data, and Transaction Traces.
+The OpsMx ISD platform offers instant visibility with correlated app visibility, which aids managers in making better decisions regarding app deployment.
+Additionally, they get access to rich insights and visibility into hidden data patterns, Metrics, API Data, and Transaction Traces.